One Day at a Time

 - Take time to connect with friends or spend time alone, whatever works for you

 - Consider prayer or meditation.
-Some churches have special support for people living with diabetes
+Some religious organizations have special support for people living with diabetes

 - Go on a short vacation, even if just for a night by getting a babysitter so you can spend time alone with your spouse